Abdul Kader (politician)

-Abdul Kader is a politician of Jessore District of Bangladesh and former member of parliament for Jessore-6 constituency in 1988.
+Abdul Kader is a politician of Jessore District of Bangladesh and former member of parliament for the Jessore-6 constituency in 1988.

 Birth and early life

 Kader was born in Jessore district.

 Career

 Abdul Kader is a lawyer.
 He was associated with the politics of the Jatiya Party.
-He was elected to parliament from Jessore-6 constituency in as an independent candidate in 1988 Bangladeshi general election.
+He was elected to parliament from the Jessore-6 constituency as an independent candidate in 1988 Bangladeshi general election.
 In the fifth parliamentary elections of 1991, he was defeated by the Jatiya Party.